db0x/sam/README.md

 * _One-click_ solution for providing markdown documentation as HTML in a docker-container nginx based.
 * Optimized for creating `arc42`-based documentation.
 * `include` feature to get better structure of your documentation.
+* `include` automatic rendered plantUML diagrams into your document.
 * Improved printing to PDF and paper.
 * automatic handling of glossary